DAKSie/Group7-Sales-and-Inventory-Management-System-for-The-Lion-s-Den-Grocery/README.md

      ```

 3. **(Optional) Seed the Database with Example Data**
-   If you’d like to explore the app with sample data for testing, use the available seed script (if provided) in the repository.
+   If you’d like to explore the app with sample data for testing, use the available seed script in the repository.
    - On Windows:
      ```bash
      py path\to\your\seed_script.py